Kaelyn Alexander, LCMCHA

 [she/her]

 I believe everybody is unique and so it is important to find what works the best for you to help you through your journey.
-In sessions I strive to utilize a person centered, trauma informed, eclectic approach for each client and often focus on empowering you to explore and build upon your strengths.
-My training in Eye Movement Desensitization and Reprocessing (EMDR) allows me to offer it as a modality for clients to work through traumatic experiences and complex trauma.
+I strive to utilize a person centered, trauma informed, eclectic approach for each client and often focus on empowering you to explore and build upon your strengths.
+I have training in Eye Movement Desensitization and Reprocessing (EMDR) and offer it as a modality to work through traumatic experiences and complex trauma.
 I also have experience integrating techniques from a variety of therapeutic modalities including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), and Internal Family Systems (IFS).
-Outside of counseling, I am a Charlotte native who mostly grew up just north of Charlotte near Huntersville.
-When I am not working, I enjoy sleeping in, traveling, cooking, and spending time training and enriching my dogs.
-I am an animal enthusiast and often volunteer at the local humane society.
-Fun Fact: my dog, Cassie, is in training to be a therapy dog so she can learn how to help others too!

 With our expertise, dedication, and trauma-informed approach, we’ll match you with an outstanding therapist who can meet you where you are in your journey.